lewagon/dotfiles/05-Rails/02-Rails-CRUD/02-Rails-Wikinimous/README.md

 Generate your model, and implement all 7 CRUD default actions to list, show, create, update and destroy an article.

-Once done, you should have a very nice wiki with all basic functionalities.
+Once you're done, you should have a very nice wiki with all basic functionalities.

 ## Markdown (Hard)